 Graduate degrees: M.A. in philosophy; Ph.D. in philosophy

 The Department of Philosophy offers programs of study for undergraduate and graduate students.
-A major in philosophy develops abilities useful for work in many fields and for any situation requiring clear, systematic thinking.
+A major in philosophy develops abilities useful for careers in many fields and for any situation requiring clear, systematic thinking.

 The department also administers the interdisciplinary undergraduate major in ethics and public policy, which it offers jointly with the Department of Economics and the Department of Sociology and Criminology; see Ethics and Public Policy in the Catalog.

 Undergraduate Programs of Study